3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

 In this section, we demonstrate the effectiveness of our contributions by first presenting the performance of our proposed basic 3DGS detection pipeline and then incrementally incorporating our additional designs to analyze the resulting performance improvements.
+We further delve into the method and provide additional analyses to for a more comprehensive understanding of our method.

 \textbf{Our Proposed Basic 3DGS Detection Pipeline}.
-As shown in~\tabref{tab:main_result_0.25}, '3DGS-DET (Our basic pipeline)' represents our proposed detection pipeline utilizing 3DGS, as described in Section 3.2.
-Benefiting from the advantages of 3DGS as an explicit scene representation, our basic pipeline surpasses NeRF-Det by 1 point (54.3 vs. 53.3), underscoring the significance of introducing 3DGS into 3DOD for the first time.
+As shown in~\tabref{tab:effect_design}, `BP' represents our basic pipeline, i.e., our proposed detection pipeline utilizing 3DGS, as described in~\secrefn{sec:methods:basic pipeline}.
+Benefiting from the advantages of 3DGS as an explicit scene representation, our basic pipeline surpasses NeRF-Det++ (54.3 vs. 53.9), underscoring the significance of introducing 3DGS into indoor 3DOD for the first time.

-\textbf{Boundary Guidance}. `3DGS-DET (Our basic pipeline+BG)' incorporates the proposed Boundary Guidance as detailed in~\secrefn{sec:methods:boundary-guidance}.
+\textbf{Effectiveness of Boundary Guidance}.
+In~\tabref{tab:effect_design}, `BP+BG' incorporates the proposed Boundary Guidance as detailed in~\secrefn{sec:methods:boundary-guidance}.
 Introducing Boundary Guidance into the basic pipeline results in a significant improvement of 2.4 points (56.7 vs. 54.3), demonstrating the effectiveness of the proposed Boundary Guidance.
-To further explore the impact of Boundary Guidance on 3DGS representations, we present a visual comparison of the spatial distribution of trained Gaussian blobs in \figrefn{fig:guidance_supp} in the Appendix.
+To further explore the impact of Boundary Guidance on 3DGS representations, we present a visual comparison of the spatial distribution of trained Gaussian blobs in Fig. 3 in the supplementary.
 As we can see, Gaussian blobs trained with Boundary Guidance demonstrate clearer spatial distribution and more distinct differentiation between objects and the background.
-We also present rendered images from different views by 3DGS trained with Boundary Guidance in~\figrefn{fig:render 1} and \figrefn{fig:render 2} in the Appendix.
+We also present rendered images from different views by 3DGS trained with Boundary Guidance in Fig. 4 and Fig. 5 in the supplementary.
 As can be observed, the category-specific boundaries are clearly rendered and show multi-view stability, indicating that the 3D representation has effectively embedded the priors from Boundary Guidance.
-All these results clearly verify the effectiveness of the proposed Boundary Guidance for 3D detection with 3DGS.
+All these results clearly verify the effectiveness of the proposed Boundary Guidance for 3DGS-Det.